 Hazardous waste management regulations are cited throughout this Permit.
 The federal Hazardous Waste Management Regulations, 40 CFR Parts 260 through 273, are generally cited rather than the New Mexico Hazardous Waste Management Regulations, 20.4.1 NMAC.
 The federal regulations are cited because only the federal regulations set forth the detailed regulatory requirements; the State regulations incorporate by reference, with certain exceptions, the federal regulations in their entirety.
-Citing only the federal regulations are of the set of the se regulations.
+Citing only the federal regulations also serves to avoid encumbering each citation with references to two sets of regulations.
 However, it is the State regulations that are legally applicable and enforceable.
 Therefore, for the purpose of this Permit, and enforcement of its terms and conditions, all references to provisions of federal regulations that have been incorporated into the State regulations shall be deemed to include the State incorporation of those provisions.